utsa-lib-cedish/mapbox-layers/README.md

 ![create the App component](markdown-images/basic-react-1.png "the basic App commponent")

-Now we go back to `main.jsx` and we delete the function from that file.
-Instead we put an import statement and a link to the App file.
-Now we have the function written in the App component and **exported**, and we **import** it into `main.jsx`.
+Now we return to `main.jsx`.
+We delete the App function in that file.
+Instead, we put an import statement at the top with a link to the App file.
+Now the function lives in a separate App component, which **exports** it, and then we **import** it in `main.jsx`.
 This makes use of the JavaScript **module** system.

 `main.jsx`:
 ```jsx